 - There is no need to drain your silken tofu because you’re going to dunk it in miso soup anyway.

-Substitute Tofu
+Substitute tofu

 RELATED: Learn about the different types of tofu you’ve probably never heard of.

-Substitute Seaweed
+Substitute seaweed

 If you can’t find the dried seaweed in your grocery store, you can skip the seaweed.
 If you’d like to add some greens, you can substitute the dried seaweed with spring mix, baby lettuce, or baby spinach.
 Simply wash a handful of the baby greens and add to the hot soup.